bookofproofs/bookofproofs.github.io/_sources/history/19th-century/van-der-pol.md

 **Balthasar van der Pol** was a Dutch physicist famous for the non-linear _van der Pol equation_.

 ### Mathematical Profile (Excerpt):
-* His father, also named Balthazar van der Pol, was a rich tea merchant with broad cultural interests and he provided his son with ample opportunity to develop his many talents.
 * In 1916 van der Pol went to study with John Ambrose Fleming, an English electrical engineer and physicist who was Pender Professor at University College London.
-* On 2 June 1917 van der Pol married Pietronetta Posthuma in London; they had a son and two daughters.
 * After a year working with Fleming, van der Pol remained in England, but went to Cambridge to work with John Joseph Thomson at the Cavendish Laboratory.
 * He was President of the Royal Society during the years that van der Pol worked with him.
 * During his time at the Cavendish Laboratory between 1917 and 1919, van der Pol met and became friends with Edward Appleton who, thirty years later in 1947, was awarded the Nobel Prize of Physics for his contributions to understanding the ionosphere.